It's time for the November Daring Baker challenge and this month we were challenged to make our own version of cheesecake crumble pie.

 I chose to make a standard cheesecake filled with spiced apples and topped with a spiced crumble.
-The recipe made way too much crumble, so next time I will half it, but it turned out delicious.
+There was way too much crumble, so next time I will half it, but it still turned out delicious.

-The above photo was made when the pie came right out of the oven and then it had to cool overnight (torture) before cutting it.
-The spiced apple filling was a good choice.
+The spiced apple filling is a good choice.
 Fresh peaches or blueberries would be good in this too.

 - 8 " to 9" pie crust of your choice

 - 1 large or 2 medium apples, chopped

 - 1 tablespoon spice mix* (or use apple pie spice)

 - 16 oz cream cheese

 - ½ teaspoon grated lemon zest

 - 1 large egg yolk

 - ½ C scooped and leveled all-purpose flour